pkteer/PKT-Server/README.md

 * country of VNP Server
 * your username in pkt.chat so that you will be tagged for status updates.
 * and the cost in PKT that clients will be required to pay for 1 hour of Premium VPN service.
 This should be in the range from 1-100 PKT.
+* your pkt.chat username

-The container will publish the SERVER_PORT (default: 8099) and finally will print out all the necessary information for you to register your VPN Exit with Anode servers.
+The container will publish the SERVER_PORT (default: 8099) and finally will print out all the necessary information.
+The VPN Server information will be posted on the #anode-vpn channel on pkt.chat and the VPN Server should be ready to be used.

 For example: